ChrisPrimes/ComputerGraphics/finalProject/final/README.txt

 * In my project, I utilize the the THREE.JS WebGL library.
 This library abstracts some of the WebGL function calls.
 This library is utilized as is, without any modification.
 In my code, I utilize their API.
 Included in this is the Detector.js file, which detects if a system and browser can support WebGL.
+The OrbitControls.js file is also provided by THREE.JS.

 * In order to display multiple cameras/views of the same scene, I used the method presented on the website: https://sites.google.com/site/threejstuts/home/multiviewport.